Matias Rueda: South American Featherweight title

 On 16 January 2016 conquest the Title South American of the featherweight in state of vacancy in front of vacancy in front of Leandro Mendes Pinto, Rueda winning by knockout in the eighth round.

 WBO Featherweight title

-Rueda then faced #1 contender Oscar Valdez for the Vacant Wbo Featherweight title.Rueda was knocked out and hasnever been the same.
+Rueda then faced #1 contender Oscar Valdez for the Vacant WBO Featherweight title.
+Rueda was knocked out and has never been the same.